NWPlayer123/PaperMario2/README.md

 # Paper Mario: The Thousand-Year Door Decompilation Project
 ## Introduction
 This is an attempt to decompile/rewrite back to source code Paper Mario: The Thousand-Year Door (Japanese version, G8MJ01), based on symbol maps from the Paper Mario 2 demo.
 It does not try to be a 1:1 recompile of the dol/rels, but gets as close as possible without changing code-flow/struct layout.

+If you find this project useful, [I'd](https://github.com/NWPlayer123) really appreciate a thank you or a tip/donation (looking at you, Nintendo, should you choose to use this codebase for some future remaster/spin-off project).
 ## How to Compile
 To compile, you must set a couple environment variables on Windows.